kokkos/kokkos-comm/docs/design.rst

 Non-contiguous Data
 -------------------

 * Packer::DeepCopy uses `Kokkos::deep_copy` to handle packing and unpacking of non-contiguous `Kokkos::View`.
-This requires an intermediate allocation, which only works for Kokkos Views, see `Device Data`_.
+This requires an intermediate allocation.

 Device Data
 -----------